Shifts-Project/shifts/sdc/README.md

     - `trajectory`:
         - repeated `points`: trajectory points in vehicle-centered coordinate system.
 Note that only x and y coordinates are expected to be predicted.
     - `weight`: positive trajectory weight, e.g. confidence of the predicted trajectory in multi-modal prediction.
 Higher weight correspond to more likely trajectory.
 Used to aggregate displacement metrics across modes.
-- `uncertainty_measure`: predicted scene-level confidence
+- `uncertainty_measure`: predicted scene-level uncertainty.
+Note that for our baseline, the uncertainty_measure is the negation of the per--prediction request confidence score.
 - `is_ood`: boolean indicating if the prediction request corresponds to the OOD dataset (`is_ood`=True) or in-domain dataset (`is_ood`=False)

 All protobuf message definitions can be found at [ysdc_dataset_api/proto](ysdc_dataset_api/proto).